For some children, where adoption is not possible, carefully matched fostering placements can still be a positive outcome.

 Activity Days for Fostering

-Coram is launching Activity Days for Fostering to provide a space where children waiting for permanent homes can and foster carers can meet.
-Visit our site for updates and information about pilot events.
+Coram is launching Activity Days for Fostering to provide a space where children waiting for permanent homes and foster carers can meet.
+For updates and information about pilot events, see Activity Days for Fostering.

 CoramBAAF became part of the Coram group in August 2015, as the successor to the British Association for Adoption & Fostering, which boasts 40 years' expertise in the field.
 It is a membership organisation that leads the way in improving outcomes for children in care by supporting the agencies and professionals who work with them, and acting as an advocate on behalf of its members to government.